-Grub boot loader can be configured dynamically, means a user has an option to make changes while booting.
+Grub boot loader can be configured dynamically, which means a user has an option to make changes while booting.
 Even users can also easily alter the current boot entries, they can add new entries, select multiple kernels or even they can modify initrd.
-GRUB has also got a support of Logical Block Address.
+GRUB has also got the support of Logical Block Address.
 GRUB can be installed and executed from any type of device like hard disk, CD and USB.
 GRUB and GRUB2 are two different versions.

 GRUB2 is considered as default boot loader of Ubuntu whereas GRUB is generally used in RHEL older versions.
 When started, GRUB2 mainly presents a menu and waits for some input from users.
 It generally transfers control to our operating system kernel.
 GRUB2 is mainly designed to provide flexibility and performance to today’s operating systems.